TIN and EIN Verification

 EIN verification is only available for businesses registered in the **United States**.
 If a non-US company is submitted, the system will return: *"EIN verification is available for US companies only."*

-### Add an EIN to Your KYB Workflow
+### Add a Tax Identifier to Your KYB Workflow

-Once configured, this field will be **mandatory** for U.S. companies.
+Once configured, this field will be **mandatory** for the companies in that workflow.
 After setup, you can create a verification session:

 * **Via the dashboard**